 Having a business expert, perhaps one who is also a veteran entrepreneur, mentor a new startup through these barriers might be the biggest difference between success and failure of a new venture.
 That's where the nonprofit SCORE comes in.

 For the past 50 years, SCORE has been helping veteran entrepreneurs start or grow their businesses by providing resources and mentorship.
 As a partner of the U.S. Small Business Administration, it has become the largest network of volunteer business experts in the country.

 No matter what kind of business an entrepreneur is starting, or what the veteran status of that entrepreneur might be, SCORE connects new startups to the resources and mentors that will benefit them most.
 For new veteran business owners, however, SCORE has more in store.

 SCORE launched its Small Business Hub for Veterans to help military-connected business owners translate their military skill to success in the business world.
 It is bringing all the available resources together in one place while pairing them with mentors who can help guide them to that success.

 Along with the barriers faced by all entrepreneurs, veterans face unique challenges, according to SCORE data.
 Veterans are more concerned about government regulation, creating a customer base and having close connections to their communities than non-veterans.
-That's why mentorship programs like SCORE's are so important.
+That's why mentorship programs such as SCORE's are so important.

 "When you go to the SCORE website, you can actually choose different mentors from the list," Fanni Xie, an Army veteran and owner of Appleton, Wisconsin's Uni Uni Bubble Tea, said in a statement.
 "You can see their credentials, their experiences.
 You can be matched with the one that can help you most.
 SCORE is a starting point for your business."